spartez/jira-addon-install-tool/README.md

 # jira-addon-install-tool

-Install an add-on using the UPM's REST API
+> Install JIRA add-on using the UPM's REST API

 ## installation